Theo-Panella/BastionHost_Project/EC2_Instances.md

 - The security groupe just leave the way that is, after we will change it (by default is 0.0.0.0/0 "All comunication")

 ## ☣️ATENTION☣️
+The security groups will be configured after all the other components are set up.
+By using only ACLs as the security method, we can ensure that the ACLs are working correctly